egorble/Microbet/README.md

 3. Admin closes the round (provides closing price as decimal value)
 4. System automatically creates a new active round
 5. Admin resolves the closed round with a resolution price
-6. System automatically distributes rewards to all winners
+6. System automatically distributes rewards to all winners from the resolver's owner balance

 ### Cross-chain Functionality
 - Tokens transferred with prediction parameter automatically create bets